 These lessons from the ACA should, we assert, help architects and scholars of new legislative efforts better understand how to make federalism work to achieve social justice ends today.
 To illustrate how, the Article concludes by applying these lessons to the Green New Deal—the vibrant new legislative effort to jointly tackle climate change and inequality.

 federalism, health care, environmental law, Affordable Care Act, Green New Deal

 University of Richmond Law Review

-Cross, Jesse M. and Welton, Shelley, "Making Federalism Work: Lessons from Health Care to the Green New Deal" (2021).
-Faculty Scholarship at Penn Carey Law.
+Cross, Jesse M. and Welton, Shelley, "Making Federalism Work: Lessons from Health Care for the Green New Deal" (2021).
+All Faculty Scholarship.
 2943.